Hidden Romania --

 - Explore Bucharest in the late afternoon and discover Old Town, a vibrant place with historic buildings, cafes and small shops.

 Day 10: Saturday, May 18, 2024 Bucharest and Time to go Home (30 min drive)

 - You will be transferred from your hotel to the airport in Bucharest.
 Time for your flight home.

 Making Fotos, Friends and Memories....

-Aug 27-Sept 5, 2021 — Photo workshop to rural Romania and Transylvania with Dan Burkholder.
+May 9-18, 2024 — Photo workshop to rural Romania and Transylvania with Dan Burkholder.
 Explore the charming villages of the Maramures region with its traditional way of life.
-The full cost of the trip is $4250.
-Balance is due July 15, 2021.
-This trip itinerary was originally scheduled for 2020 but we have moved it to 2021 because of the COVID-19 crisis.
-More trip information can be found here and the dates will be altered when we get the updated itinerary.
+The full cost of the trip is $4950.
+Balance is due March 10, 2024.
+Trip is limited to 10 participants.